 The BSPH degree offers two interdisciplinary specializations.
-The goal is not to duplicate and offer diluted versions of specializations already offered by the College of Public Health within its master's of public health (MPH) degree, but instead ensure that specializations are distinct.
+The goal is not to duplicate and offer diluted versions of specializations already offered by the College of Public Health within its Master of Public Health (MPH) degree, but instead ensure that specializations are distinct.